shawna-p/EasyRenPyGui/README.md

 Otherwise, you can use the "Code" dropdown next to the "Use this template" button and either download a ZIP of the repository or use GitHub Desktop to do so.

-Once you've got the repository downloaded onto your computer, unzip it if necessary and relocate the outermost EasyRenPyGui folder to your Ren'Py project folder and rename it to whatever your project name is.
+Once you've got the repository downloaded onto your computer, unzip it if necessary and relocate the outermost EasyRenPyGui folder (the one with the `game/` folder inside it) to your Ren'Py project folder and rename it to whatever your project name is.

 Next, open `options.rpy` and change the top three values (config.name, build.name, and config.save_directory) to something unique for your project.

 Finally, inside the `audio/` and `images/` folders are two files called `delete this.md`.
-These are included only for the purposes of ensuring those folders are added to the repository and should be deleted.
+These two `.md` files are included only for the purposes of ensuring those folders are added to the repository and should be deleted.
+You may also freely remove any file inside the `optional files/` folder that you don't need, as they are all standalone and can be removed without consequence.

 You can then start the Ren'Py launcher, launch your new game template, and begin adding to and modifying it.

 ## Features